 The good news is you have the chance to turn the payroll weaknesses exposed by COVID-19 into your business case for change.

-- Lack of global payroll process – 43% of payroll professionals said they had a very low or limited levels of standardisation globally.
+- Lack of global payroll process – 43% of payroll professionals said they had a very low or limited levels of standardisation globally2.
 This made communication between payroll teams difficult in a time of crisis.